Oldranda1414/nix-config/README.md

 - restructure the repo to have a better layout
 - waybar config in nix
-- hyprland config in nix
+- make hyprland config good
 - grub boot loader